matthias-reis/carda-gatsby/content/articles/2022/03/interview-with-goodbye-meteor-guitarist-ced.md

 title: Interview With Goodbye Meteor Guitarist Ced
 subTitle: '"Ecology And Animal Rights Are Fundamental To Us"'
 seoTitle: Post-Rock Interview With Goodbye Meteor Guitarist Ced
-description: Goodbye Meteor claim to be a "green post-rock" project – wanting to unveil the way to harmony between humanity and nature.
+description: Goodbye Meteor claim to be a "green post-rock project" – wanting to unveil the way to harmony between humanity and nature.
 I now talked to guitarist Ced about their new EP "Metanoia".
 excerpt: Goodbye Meteor call their music "immersive and solar post-rock, coming out of chaos heading towards resilience".
-They also claim to be a "green post-rock" project – wanting to unveil the way to harmony between humanity and nature.
+They also claim to be a "green post-rock project" – wanting to unveil the way to harmony between humanity and nature.
 I talked to guitarist Ced about their new EP "Metanoia", which is now available on Bandcamp.
 image: https://storage.googleapis.com/cardamonchai-media/2022-03-24/goodbye-meteor-1-jpg-imagine-080808_191a20_1024_768/640.webp